Home / Reviews / Herman Miller Aeron

 • PostureFit SL genuinely improves posture for upright sitters

-• Build quality that holds up for 10+ years of daily use
+• Build quality holds up for 10+ years of daily use

 • Three sizes means a proper fit is actually possible